 Notes

 - Make sure to use coconut cream for a creamier texture.
-Coconut milk and powder may work but not as well.
+This comes from a can of full-fat coconut in which you drain any excess water.
+Coconut milk from a carton and powder may work but not as well.

 - The taste is very much like dark chocolate.
 If you want it sweeter, add in extra maple syrup to taste.